in-tents/SolarEnlightenment/README.md

 The earth gives you fruit, berries, literally begging you to consume them.
 The animals beg you to not consume them.

 Animals adapt to their environment, Humans adapt the environment to themselves.
-This insinuates we have a responsibility that comes with that power.
+That kind of power requires responsibility.

 Are we responsible for creating an environment that optimizes and expands the existing harmony?
 Or are we responsible only for maintaining the harmony?
 Is there an answer, or is it up to us to decide which one is true?